oddbird/oddleventy/content/blog/2023/contain-root.md

 I think that logic makes good sense, and my expectations match the text of the spec as I read it.
-But clearly all the browsers implemented something else.
+But all the browsers implemented something else.

 ## What browsers implemented